MuhammadC11/starlight-chatbot-backend/README.md

 4. Start the server:
     ```bash
-    npm start
+    node index.js
     ```

     The server should now be running on `http://localhost:5001`.

 ## Usage

 To interact with the chatbot, you can send HTTP requests to the server using tools like Postman, curl, or through the frontend application.
+In our case, its our front end application that should be running while this server is running
 ## API Endpoints

 ### POST /chat